 \section{Discussion}

-Provided the availability of appropriate computing resources, and if prior knowledge or a preliminary analysis of data identifies that features of interest, such as the holes, are large enough or captured in a high enough resolution to tolerate downscaling, then persistent homology may still be a suitable option; for example, this may be true when analysing materials that are manufactured under known conditions or to specification.
+Provided the availability of appropriate computing resources, and if prior knowledge or preliminary analysis of data identifies that features of interest, such as the holes, are large enough or captured in a high enough resolution to tolerate downscaling, then persistent homology may still be a suitable option to determine the topology by calculating the Betti numbers; for example, this may be true when analysing materials that are manufactured under known conditions or to specification.